CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 ### 2 7 Failure of components of a storage solution

-Complex, network-based storage often consists of many components (such as FC switches, storage controllers, virtualization appliances).
+Complex, network-based storage solutions often consist of many components (such as FC switches, storage controllers, virtualization appliances).
 If components of a storage solution fail, this can lead to important applications becoming inoperable and data loss threatening.

 ### 2 8 Obtaining Physical Access to SAN Switches